vicvasper/README/README.md

 ----

-Thanks for checking out my work! 😄 Feel free to explore my projects and reach out if you'd like to collaborate or discuss game mechanics.
+Thanks for checking out my work! 💪 Feel free to explore my projects and reach out if you'd like to collaborate or discuss any of them!